sinapam/fost-base-dev/README.markdown

     sudo docker run -v $(pwd):/src -it kayess/fost-builder fost-build fost-base/compile release

 This will do a release build of the `fost-base` project files.
-They will end up in the d`ist-docker` folder.
+They will end up in the `dist-docker` folder.